 6. Is it misconduct when police commit perjury?

-Police misconduct also include committing perjury.
-Police officers perjure themselves when they lie while under oath.
+Police misconduct also includes committing perjury.
+Police officers perjure themselves when they lie under oath.
 They can do this:

 - during trial,

 - in grand jury testimony,